 Global Human Resources Strategy

 Casio is reinforcing its global expansion in all business fields, including existing and new businesses.
-In light of its continuing business expansion outside Japan, Casio has started creating a global human resources strategy.
-This project includes the enhancement of human resources functions at group companies outside Japan and the establishment of a system for developing human resources who are prepared to meet global standards.
+Casio has started creating a global human resources strategy for group companies outside Japan.
+This project includes the enhancement of human resources functions and the establishment of a system for developing human resources who are prepared to meet global standards.

 Vision of global talent